rscotthurst/nfl_third_down_conv/README.md

-# nfl_third_down_conv
+# NFL Third Down Conversion
-A model to predict the likelihood of a third down conversion in NFL football.
+This repository contains my work to produce a model to predict the likelihood of a third down conversion in NFL football.